-Like Melilla, football here has a long if not a prestigious tradition with the city’s current club, UD Ceuta, playing in the Tercera División.
+Like Melilla, football here has a long if not a prestigious tradition, with the city’s current club, UD Ceuta, also playing in the Segunda B.

-The club’s principle claim to fame was a Copa del Rey tie against Barcelona in 2010.
-While it was victory was a formality for the Catalan giants, Ceuta by no means disgraced themselves, losing only 2-0 in the first league at home.
-This was against a Barca side that contained big names in the form of Mascherano, Keita, Pedro and Bojan.
+The club’s claim to fame was a Copa del Rey tie against Barcelona in 2010.
+While victory was a formality for the Catalan giants, Ceuta by no means disgraced themselves, losing only 2-0 in the first league at home.
+This was against a Barça side that contained big names in the form of Javier Mascherano, Seydou Keita, Pedro and Bojan.

 The return leg at the Camp Nou saw Barcelona assert their quality as they prevailed 5-1 – but the small Spanish city had been placed on the football map.
 Since the glamour ties against Barcelona, however, the club has gone out of business and was forced to start again.

 On the face of it, the history of these two clubs may not seem overly significant or even that interesting, but that’s not the beauty of their story.
 The story comes from the small towns that these two tiny clubs represent.
 Each city throughout Europe brings its own unique take to the game of football, from Madrid to Barcelona, Rome to Liverpool and Yeovil to Waterford.
 None, however, bring quite as unique a look on the game than Melilla and Ceuta, two clubs based a continent away.